-After I came back ashore, I rode with another observer back to Galvaston to check in with the folks who ran the program.
-That was when I learned the devestating news.
+After I came back ashore, I rode with another observer back to Galveston to check in with the folks who ran the program.
+That was when I learned the devastating news.
 The program had lost funding, and they didn’t know if they would be able to continue sending us out.

 I was reassured that they were doing what they could to save the program, but that they very simply didn’t know what would happen, or how long things might be out of commission.